 Cook’s tip: Avoid sprinkling spices and herbs directly from the container into a steaming pot to prevent moisture from entering the container.
 I like rectangular shaped measuring spoons because they fit in the spice jar and I can easily sprinkle from them.

-How to convert dried herbs to fresh herbs
+How to convert dried herb amounts to fresh herbs

 Because dried herbs are generally more potent and concentrated than fresh herbs, you’ll need less.
 Typically three times the amount of fresh herbs as dry.
 For example, if a recipe calls for 1 tablespoon of fresh oregano, you need 1 teaspoon of dried, since 3 teaspoons equal 1 tablespoon.